Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: pQCD conformal OPE and fixed-- structural matching

-where $\mathcal K_j^a$ denotes the same hypergeometric kernel with anomalous dimension evaluated at the chosen scale.
-In this form the matching is an ordinary effective-theory matching at one scale: RG evolution above or below $\mu_\ast$ reshuffles scale dependence between the coefficient and the conformal moment, but it does not alter the kernel itself.
+\end{widetext} where the displayed $\cK_j^{(\gamma_j^a)}$ is the same hypergeometric kernel with the anomalous dimension evaluated at the chosen scale.
+In this form the matching is an ordinary effective-theory matching at one scale.
+In the conformal partial-wave/CS representation of Ref.~\cite{Kumericki:2007sa}, the object matched here is the fixed--$j$ conformal kernel of the projected invariant.
+Conformal-breaking, beta-proportional terms, and finite scheme transformations are assigned to coefficient/evolution bookkeeping away from $Q=\mu=\mu_0=\mu_\ast$; they do not define a second fixed-scale $\eta/\xi$ kernel for this projection.
+Higher-order perturbative information enters through $\gamma_j^a(\alpha_s(\mu_\ast))$ and $c_j^a(\alpha_s(\mu_\ast))$; the remaining conformal-anomaly and running-coupling bookkeeping governs the evolution away from the matching point.

 Away from a conformal fixed point the coupling runs.
 The pure power laws in $\mu$ are then replaced by the usual logarithmic evolution factors,